The equivalence of several conjectures on independence of $\ell$: Introduction

 If $K$ is a field, then $\Vec_K$ denotes the category of $K$-vector spaces, $\gVec_K$ the category of $\Z$-graded $K$-vector spaces, and $\gAlg_K$ the category of $\Z$-graded (unital, associative) $K$-algebras.
 The objects of $\gAlg_K$ we encounter will always be graded-commutative and vanish in negative degrees.

-In the main theorems, the base field $k$ will be assumed algebraically closed, because standard references on Weil cohomology theories have this running assumption, and establishing the general framework would take us too far astray.
-Other than all statements involving Weil cohomology theories, we will not make any assumptions on the ground field $k$, except where necessary for the arguments.

 We write $\Ab(\mathscr C)$ for the category of abelian group objects in a category $\mathscr C$ with finite products.
-All topoi\footnote{We work with topoi instead of sites because they have better formal properties, but all arguments could also be carried out using Grothendieck pretopologies.
-We ignore set-theoretic issues; they can for instance be dealt with by putting bounds on various categories.} will be Grothendieck topoi, i.e.~the topos of sheaves (of sets) on a small category with a Grothendieck topology (or pretopology).
+All topoi\footnote{We work with topoi instead of sites because they have better formal properties, but all arguments could also be carried out using Grothendieck (pre)topologies.
+We ignore set-theoretic issues; they can for instance be dealt with using universes.} will be Grothendieck topoi, i.e.~the topos of sheaves (of sets) on a small category with a Grothendieck topology (or pretopology).
 We write $\Topos$ for the (strict) $2$-category of topoi, whose objects are topoi, whose $1$-morphisms are (geometric) morphisms of topoi, and whose $2$-morphisms are natural transformations between the inverse image functors (equivalently, between the direct image functors).

 We write $\SHV$ for the (strict) $2$-category whose objects are pairs $(X,\mathscr F)$ of a topos $X$ with an abelian object $\mathscr F$ in $X$, whose $1$-morphisms $(X,\mathscr F) \to (Y,\mathscr G)$ are pairs $(f,\phi)$ of a $1$-morphism $f \colon X \to Y$ and a morphism $\phi \colon f^* \mathscr G \to \mathscr F$ of abelian objects, and whose $2$-morphisms $(f,\phi) \to (g, \psi)$ are given by natural transformations $\eta \colon f^* \Ra g^*$ such that $\psi \circ \eta_{\mathscr G} = \id_{\mathscr F} \circ \phi$.
 We think of it as a ``fibred $2$-category'' $\SHV \to \Topos$, whose fibre above the topos $X$ is $\Ab(X)\op$ (with only identity $2$-morphisms).
 In a similar way, we define a category $\COMP$ of pairs $(X,K)$ of a topos $X$ with a complex $K$ of abelian objects on $X$.